QubesOS/qubes-doc/security/split-gpg.md

 Note that running normal `gpg -K` in the demo above shows no private keys stored in this AppVM.

+A note on `gpg` and `gpg2`:

+Throughout this guide, we refer to `gpg`, but note that Split-GPG uses `gpg2` under the hood for compatibility with programs like Enigmail (which now supports only `gpg2`).
+If you encounter trouble while trying to set up Split-GPG, make sure you're using `gpg2` for your configuration and testing, since keyring data may differ between the two installations.

 ### Configuring Thunderbird/Enigmail for use with Split GPG ###

 However, when using Thunderbird with Enigmail extension it is